pershiman/nodetest/README.md

 <!-- tocstop -->

 ## Node.js sample app on OpenShift!
-"Testing webhook"
+"Another webhook test"
 -----------------

 This example will serve a welcome page and the current hit count as stored in a database.